 Did you know that November 6th is National Nacho Day?
 Wow, it feels like it’s been forever since I made my Buffalo Popcorn Chicken Nachos last year!
-I’ve also prepared some Loaded BBQ Chicken Nachos that are sure to please to celebrate the day, but this year I’m excited for an incredibly loaded vegetarian nacho recipe with my Paneer Pakora Nachos!
+I’ve also prepared some Loaded BBQ Chicken Nachosthat are sure to please to celebrate the day, but this year I’m excited for an incredibly loaded vegetarian nacho recipe with this crunchy paneer nachos recipe!

 These nachos are inspired by a satisfying Indian street-side snack: Paneer Pakora.
-I’ve taken my classic paneer pakora recipe up a notch by adding in a quick marinade that gives the paneer some heat, but we’ve still got awesome crunchy goodness on the outside and warm, soft paneer inside!
+I’ve taken my classic paneer pakora recipe up a notch by adding in a quick marinade that gives the paneer some heat, but we’ve still got awesome crunchy goodness on the outside and warm, soft paneer inside, making this a great Indian nacho!

 I love my nachos to be super loaded, and no corner will be left behind in this recipe!
 I’ll also be topping these off with Homemade Guacamole, Pico de Gallo, and Fresh Black Bean Salsa.
 I’ll be sharing how to make all of these components briefly, but if you want more details about any of the toppings, be sure to check out each of the recipes!

-To follow along with me in every step of the way on the quest to make these epic game-time nachos, then be sure to watch the video at the bottom of this post!
+To follow along with me in every step of the way on the quest to make these epic game-time nachos, then be sure to watch the video!
 It would mean a lot to me if you would please subscribe to my YouTube channel if you haven’t already and be sure to hit the bell button to be notified when all of my video recipes go live!
 Let’s get cooking!

 Crispy paneer pakora: Most of the work done in this recipe is for the buttermilk fried chicken!
 Otherwise, you just need to assemble and bake!

-Fun fusion recipe: India really meets Mexico here with paneer pakora being an iconic street-side snack, along with nachos which of course are famous Mexican snacks!
-The paneer is so crispy on the outside and tender and flavourful inside, thanks to our incredible quick marinade.
+Fun Indian fusion appetizers: India really meets Mexico here with paneer pakora being an iconic street-side snack, along with nachos which of course are famous Mexican snacks!
+The paneer is so crispy on the outside and tender and flavorful inside, thanks to our incredible quick marinade.

 Vegetarian goodness: The chicken is super saucy and we’re going to garnish with sour cream.
 We’ll also load up the cheese with a Mexican cheese blend and some blue cheese crumbles!